wexample/symfony-helpers/README.md

 The suite includes packages for configuration management, file handling, prompts, and more.
 Each package can be used independently or as part of the integrated suite.

 Visit the [Wexample Suite documentation](https://docs.wexample.com) for the complete package ecosystem.

+## Compatibility Matrix

+This package is part of the Wexample suite and is compatible with other suite packages.

+Refer to each package's documentation for specific version compatibility requirements.

+## Dependencies

+- php: >=8.1
+- twig/string-extra: ^3.6
+- symfony/twig-bundle: >=6.2
+- laminas/laminas-text: ^2.10
+- doctrine/common: ^3.4
+- doctrine/orm: ^3.3
+- doctrine/doctrine-bundle: ^2.9
+- wexample/php-helpers: ^1.0.62

 # About us